mbajdman/Data-Science-Portfolio/README.md

 File: AB Testing Email Sign-Up.ipynb

 Overview:
 Evaluated the impact of changing the colour of the sign-up button.
-Compared the sign-up rates for the original & new button & determining if this seemingly minor design change could lead to a significant improvement in user conversions.
+Compared the sign-up rates for the original & new button & determined if this seemingly minor design change could lead to a significant improvement in user conversions.

 Key Features:
-- Data Exploration and Analysis: Analyzing pre-test and test data, including daily visitor counts and sign-up rates.
+- Data Exploration and Analysis: Analysing pre-test and test data, including daily visitor counts and sign-up rates.
 - Hypothesis Formulation: Defining the null and alternative hypotheses for the A/B test.
 - Experiment Design: Determining key parameters such as significance level (alpha), statistical power, minimum detectable effect (MDE), and calculating the required sample size and experiment duration.
-- Validity Threat Assessment: Performing an AA test to ensure group comparability and a Sample Ratio Mismatch (SRM) check using the Chi-Square test to validate the randomization algorithm.
+- Validity Threat Assessment: Performing an AA test to ensure group comparability and a Sample Ratio Mismatch (SRM) check using the Chi-Square test to validate the randomisation algorithm.
 - Statistical Inference: Applying Chi-Squared and T-Tests for proportions to compare the sign-up rates of the control and treatment groups.
 - Confidence Interval Analysis: Calculating and interpreting confidence intervals for the difference in sign-up rates to understand the range of potential improvement.
 - Launch Decision: Making a data-driven recommendation based on the statistical significance and practical impact of the experiment results.